 The Timp Nano-Bio Group at Notre Dame is hiring post-doctoral researchers.
 We are seeking qualified individuals to support research projects in synthetic biology such as single molecule spectroscopy using solid-state nanopores, or time and space-resolved studies of gene activity in living cells.
 The positions are associated with the University of Notre Dame Biological Sciences and Electrical Engineering Departments.
-The successful applicant must have completed a Ph.D. in physics, biology, electrical engineering, molecular biology or a related discipline, with a proven capacity for world-class research that is reflected in a publication record.
+The successful applicant must have completed a Ph.D. in physics, biophysics, electrical engineering or a related discipline, with a proven capacity for world-class research that is reflected in a publication record.

 Interested applicants should send a detailed CV, along with a list of publications, and at least three letters of recommendation preferably via email (email@example.com) to Prof. Gregory Timp, 316 Stinson-Remick Hall, University of Notre Dame, Notre Dame, IN 46556